 The transfer of infection between residents in group living such as a care home is a natural hazard, and guidelines and monitoring procedures are being progressively imposed to develop quality care awareness.

-Maintaining compliance and controlling infection covers a wide range of procedures in adult care, both domestic and nursing.
+Maintaining infection control compliance and controlling infection covers a wide range of procedures in adult care, both domestic and nursing.
 Human waste is a significant source of infection risk, and all establishments concerned with care, regardless of size, must provide facilities to ensure its hygienic disposal.
 The addition of managed routines, particularly in the sluice room or dirty utility room, also helps to reduce cross contamination risks.

 Planning and designing your sluice room

 Ideally, a sluice room should be planned at the outset, just like the kitchen and laundry.
 The number of sluice rooms required will depend on the number of floors and the layout of the care home or hospital.
 The functions and the services required will have to be taken into consideration, such as:

 - Power supplies and voltages

 Remember that a sluice room may be used 24/7, so a site should be chosen where noise from water or clattering hardware will not be a nuisance.

 Wherever possible, the room should be divided into ‘clean’ and ‘dirty’ areas.
 Each room needs a sink, preferably with a drainer.
 Taps are a source of contact by hands and automatic taps or those with elbow levers are preferred.
 Push or foot-operated soap dispensers are recommended.
 Dedicated hand-washing facilities are needed.